 - Angel of the church exercise: A useful and imaginative exercise to help you understand how you currently see your church and your dreams for its future

-- From evidence to action: Cards for PCC discussion on key growth issues.
-We are adding to the FETA suite extra cards that relate specifically to the 12 diocesan goals.
+- From Evidence To Action: Also known as FETA, a follow up report to From Anecdote to Evidence with cards for PCC discussion on key growth issues.
 They are a simple way to start mission planning type discussions in a PCC that is not used to this kind of planning